jon-brandy/hackthebox/Categories/Sherlocks/Zenith/README.md

 <img width="1275" height="197" alt="image" src="https://github.com/user-attachments/assets/74c1dbb5-0fca-4b5a-b4cb-0ac4692ef9c8" />

 24. Activity related to service installation can be identified in `system` event log.
-However, to give us better scope or horizon related to suspicious activity, we may also triage all event logs using evtx analyzer tool -> Hayabusa.
+However, to give us quick scope or small horizon related to suspicious activity, we may also triage all event logs using evtx analyzer tool -> Hayabusa.

 > Command using Hayabus